Enrollment

 35.3% of students at The Stem Academy at Bartlett are eligible for free lunch, compared to the Georgia average of 60.7%.

-The largest demographic group at The Stem Academy at Bartlett is African American at 47.0%.
-The school serves a diverse student body in Savannah, GA.
+The largest demographic group at The Stem Academy at Bartlett is African American at 47.0% of enrollment, in Savannah, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.4/100.

-The Stem Academy at Bartlett has a Resource Investment Index of 57/100 (C) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+The Stem Academy at Bartlett has a Resource Investment Index of 58/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).